walter-a-jablonowski/simple-nutrition-counter/misc/usage.md

   # same as below

-# Nutrients
+substances:                      # (required)
-# no sub key for the list, just because a bit simpler (handled in code)

   B 12:                          # display name

     type:       methylcobalamin  # sub type
     short:      B12              # short name is used as unique id over all files
     unit:       mg

     per:        day
     times:      morning, ...
     how:                         # bio availability
     limit:                       # take how long
     break:                       # min break time

     comment:    # Advantage
     careful:    false
     interactions:
     sideEffects:

     keeping:    "keep cool"

     amounts:

       # value mean all >= this, height might be used to fix weight
       - criteria: { gender: male , age: 40 , height: "*" , weight: 70, workout: false }
         amount:
         lower:  4%  # summary view still is green progress if within these bounds
         upper:  8   # percent for some defaut value, number for precise (max is added to amount)
 ```